Des*Syn

 C-IQ (collaborative intelligence)

 builds communication bridges across disciplines to support cross-disciplinary teams working across the domains of design, science, and technology innovation.
-Its “meta-methods” enable convergence across disciplines. > C-IQ wiki
+Its “meta-methods” enable convergence across disciplines.

 C-IQ interaction model

-DE•SYN requires four tasks to integrate their findings: knowledge-sharing in the content space of each challenge, semantic meta-tagging and threading of user ideas and debates about each challenge, decision support systems to support challenge teams, and collaborative intelligence prompters, recommender systems and other devices for navigating the knowledge space.
+DESYN Lab integrates outcomes of knowledge-sharing in the content space of each challenge, semantic meta-tagging and threading of user ideas and debates about each challenge, decision support systems to support challenge teams, and collaborative intelligence prompters, recommender systems and other devices for navigating the knowledge space.

 The passive wiki mode comprises a knowledge management framework to navigate information and grow resources and archives.
 The active IFDS mode offers process support for design and collaborative problem-solving.
 The passive/ active modes are tightly coupled, since each user's path through the knowledge archives (passive) leaves a "pheromone trail" that feeds into the design of the recommender system for future users of the site.
 User preferences are reflected in automated site updating.